 The terms of the study:

 Educational Film: The educational film is an advanced educational material that combines sound, image, movement and other various effects.
 It provides knowledge, skills, events and experiences in an attractive and sequential manner that stimulates students to follow up without pain and effort experienced by learners and teachers during the study.
 It saves effort and time for both the teacher and the learner.
-(Al-Kloub, 2005).
+(Al-Kloub, 2005, p…..).
 The images that accompany the sound encourage the students to become more motivated and interested in learning the language.
-(Tekin & Parmaksiz, 2016)
+(Tekin & Parmaksiz, 2016, p…..)

-The researcher (procedural definition): The educational film is the type of film that is used as a learning tool or an instrument which helps teachers deliver information to the students.
+The researcher (operational definition): The educational film is the type of film that is used as a learning tool or an instrument which helps teachers deliver information to the students.
 It's an interesting audio-video method that holds the learners’ attention and broadens their knowledge scope.
 It helps them to understand and simplify the subject in a way that raises the student's attention and promotes the scientific and academic level.

-Academic achievement (term): The amount of achieved educational objectives by the learner in a given subject as a result of acquiring educational experiences and attitudes (Ali et al., 2011).
-It is also defined as the student’s average scores in the achievement exams and the scientific performance after learning the subject in the traditional way or after completion of the educational portfolio (Al-Mutairi, 2013).
+Academic achievement (term): The amount of achieved educational objectives by the learner in a given subject as a result of acquiring educational experiences and attitudes (Ali et al., 2011, p…..).
+It is also defined as the student’s average scores in the achievement exams and the scientific performance after learning the subject in the traditional way or after completion of the educational portfolio (Al-Mutairi, 2013, p…..).

-The researcher points out (procedural definition) that the academic achievement is the student’s score after learning and completing a specific educational subject.
+The researcher points out (operational definition) that the academic achievement is the student’s score after learning and completing a specific educational subject.
 The teacher determines this score based on the learner's efforts on a given subject as a result of a specific achievement exam or position in the learning process.

 Eighth Grade (term): The first grade in the upper elementary level; age group ranges between 13-14 years (Tarawneh, 2012).

-The researcher (procedural) confirms that the eighth-grade students are a group of males and females, aged between 13-14 years.
+The researcher (operational) confirms that the eighth-grade students are a group of males and females, aged between 13-14 years.
 They learn at an intermediate level, between grades 7 and 9.

 The city of Tulkarm: a city in Palestine located in the northern West Bank.
 It has an area of 32.61 dunums.
 It has many health, educational and cultural centers and other centers that serve the citizens and meet their needs.